Table of Contents:

 Setting the Stage for Consensus 2023

-Consensus is the world's largest, longest-running and most influential gathering that brings together all sides of crypto, blockchain and Web3 communities.
-It is often regarded as a prominent event for heavyweight players in the blockchain and crypto industry.
+Consensus is the world's largest, longest-running and most influential gathering that brings together all sides of crypto, blockchain technology and Web3 communities.
+The event held in Austin, Texas, is often regarded as a prominent event for heavyweight players in the blockchain and crypto industry.
 If you know where to look, the event agenda itself will reveal critical industry concerns, along with where you might find the most valuable insights.

 Upon reviewing this year’s, several recurring themes stand out: First and foremost, regulatory compliance is a top concern for everyone.
 Second, this is predominantly due to an urgency from both the DeFi and TradFi sides to create a clear path for institutions to participate in DeFi.